mattchewtaylor/mattchewtaylor.github.io/_posts/2018-04-09-creating-investment-goals.markdown

     <img src="../assets/img/posts/06-creating-investment-goals/06-comp-analysis-risk.png" alt="" />
   </a>
 </div>
-<p class="tc f6 pb3">Real estate is generally riskier across the board, so the idea of "low vs high risk" isn't an accurate representation.</p>
+<p class="tc f6 pb3">Real estate is generally riskier across the board, so the idea of "low vs high risk" isn't the most effective strategy when creating a portfolio.</p>

 ### <span style="color: black; font-weight: 600;">Graphs galore</span>
 Investing is generally perceived as investing money now, and earning more money later.
 This concept lends itself well to a myriad of different line graphs and bar charts.
 Some services were more effective than others at visualizing the numbers in a “cognitively light” manner.